 And lastly, something that is too often overlooked, is if the offer is worth their time?

 In other words, have you done a good enough job at concisely explaining the offer, and making it enticing enough where they will invest their time into it?
 Do you think that if you were a target prospect of this offer you would honestly consider opting in?
 And if the answer is yes, is it easy for them to sign up or get started?

 Consider these things when assessing if you have done a good enough job with direct mail offers.
 At the end of the day, your copy can be highly personal, but if someone doesn’t feel that these questions have been answered promptly and with precise diction, they just move on without batting an eye.

-When you have questions about how effective your direct marketing campaign is, consult with One Stop Mail.
-We years of experience creating direct mail campaigns, from conceptualization to deployment.
+When you have questions about how effective your direct marketing campaign is, reach out to us today at [email protected] or 602.223.3003, we have years of experience creating direct mail campaigns, from conceptualization to deployment.